zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/Storage parameters and performance test.md

 read : io=1024.0MB, bw=80505KB/s, iops=20126, runt= 13025msec
 ```

 The line means that fio did a total of 1 GiB of I/O at 80 MB/s for a total of 20126 IOPS \(at the default 4k block size\), and ran for 13 seconds.
-According to the formula, the maximum IOPS of an SSD cloud disk is: 20126，而根据公式计算的数值为：
+According to the formula, the maximum IOPS of an SSD cloud disk of 800 GiB capacity is:

 *IOPS = min\{1200+30 ∗ capacity, 20000\} = IOPS = min\{1200+30 ∗ 800, 20000\} = 20,000*